BitcoinDesign/Guide/guide/miniscript-wallet-simple.md

     - file: primary-keyset/keyset-review
       alt:
       caption: All three keys for the primary key set have been imported.
-images_recovery-keyset:
+images_recovery-path-creation:
-    - file: recovery-keyset/recovery-keyset-optin
+    - file: recovery-path-creation/creation-recovery-path-off
       alt:
-      caption: Users can choose to create a recovery key set.
+      caption: Users can choose to eanble a recovery path.
-    - file: recovery-keyset/recovery-keyset-empty
+    - file: recovery-path-creation/creation-recovery-path-on
       alt:
-      caption: The next screen shows the primary key set and lets users add additional ones.
+      caption: By default, the recovery path unlocks after 6 months.
+Users can edit this setting, though.
-    - file: recovery-keyset/recovery-keyset-add
+    - file: recovery-path-creation/creation-recovery-path-reminders-on
       alt:
-      caption: The add recovery key set sheet sets smart defaults based on the default key set.
-This allows users to create recovery key sets with one tap.
-    - file: recovery-keyset/recovery-keyset-done
-      alt:
-      caption: The recovery key set has been added and can still be edited.
+      caption: Users can also enable reminders to alert them, before the recovery path unlocks.
 images_save-for-later:
     - file: save-for-later/save-initial
       alt: